CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/docs/v1_6/CookBook.md

 you'll be taken to the offending line.
 Or, you can just type `C-x `` to jump to the next error.

-To make it even easier, you can add the following lines to your `~/.emacs` file:
+To make it even easier, you can add1 the following lines to your `~/.emacs` file:

 ```